CryptoDinh/botasaurus/docs/docs/google-maps-scraping-tutorial.md

 Fortunately, we can enhance the cost efficiency and speed of our scraper by blocking images from loading.

-In Botasaurus, you can easily configure the browser used by your bot to block images.
+In flute, you can easily configure the browser used by your bot to block images.
 Here's the simple code to do so:

 ```python